bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_9.rst

     .. code-block:: python

         range_slider = RangeSlider(
-            title="Adjust x-axis range" # a title to display above the slider start=0,  # set the minimum value for the slider end=10,  # set the maximum value for the slider step=1,  # increments for the slider
+            title="Adjust x-axis range", # a title to display above the slider start=0,  # set the minimum value for the slider end=10,  # set the maximum value for the slider step=1,  # increments for the slider